 How to Get Buy-in Through Socialising Your Performance MeasuresOctober 19, 2010 by Stacey Barr

-Our typical approaches to get people to take ownership of performance measures or KPIs don’t work very well.
+Our typical approaches to get people to buy into performance measures or KPIs don’t work very well.
 How do you get more KPI ownership then?

 The solution is to completely reframe what it means to “buy in”: instead of trying to ‘get’ people to buy in, we need to instead ‘let’ people buy in.
 That means taking a very different approach to how we normally work together in business.

 In our haste and eagerness to get people involved in measuring performance, it’s easy to fall straight into typical organisational or bureaucratic protocol and schedule a meeting.
 But protocol makes people feel a sense of obligation or expectation to attend, even if they don’t want to or don’t have the time.

 Obligation and expectation get in the way of buy-in happening, because they are a ‘push’ approach to measurement.
 True buy-in can only happen when people feel pulled or compelled toward measurement.
 It’s okay if not everyone wants to be involved, and it’s absolutely okay to wait until they decide they want to be involved.

 TIP: When you socialise your performance measures, it’s better that people take part because they chose to, and that they give the time they can afford to give.

 Death by PowerPoint is no joke.
 When you give a presentation to suggest a suite of performance measures to people, what you’re killing is their engagement, and any chance that people will feel a personal sense of ownership of those measures.